piyush41/Deep-Learning-models-for-Computer-Vision/README.md

 1.[PlantDetector](https://github.com/piyush41/Plant_Detector-for-Global-Wheat-Detection) :- The state of art transformers techniques were used for object detection problems in the “DETR: End-to-End Object Detection with Transformers” paper that is published by Facebook’s research team.
 This algorithm has many advantages over classical object recognition techniques.

-2.[Image Captioning](https://github.com/piyush41/Image-Captioning-with-attention) :- mplemented Encoder-Decoder model where Encoder uses CNN(ResNet) and Decoder is composed of LSTM.
+2.[Image Captioning](https://github.com/piyush41/Image-Captioning-with-attention) :- Implemented Encoder-Decoder model where Encoder uses CNN(ResNet) and Decoder is composed of LSTM.
 Applied Attention mechanisms to focus on most relevant features and achieve the BLEU-4 score of 0.21 .

-3. [Image Classification]
+3. [Generative models](https://github.com/piyush41/Face-Generator---Generating-Artificial-Faces-): Generate new celebrities useing Deep Convolutional Generative Adversarial Networks
+(DCGAN) which uses convolutional and convolutional-transpose layers in the Generator and Discriminator.